thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels may lead to flooding.

-Flooding is possible from the evening of 08 Dec 2025.
+Flooding is possible from the morning of 09 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Lechlade area.
-The weather forecast is for further rain heavy at times.
+The weather forecast is for further rain today, dry tomorrow.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00 on 09 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 09 Dec 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
 - Rising river levels today may lead to flooding.